mdavoodi/www/source/blog/2015-08-17-improved-state-management-atlas.html.markdown

 teams to modify infrastructure from Atlas or operator machines while sharing changes made.

-We've made some improvements to remote state management in Atlas.
-Read on to learn more.
+We've made some major improvements to remote state management in Atlas, making it clearer what is changing and how to rollback to previous versions.
+Read on to learn more!

 READMORE